Skip Navigation Links

 Wizard Ability Set

-In addition to the Wizard Vocation and a Mystic Ability Set, a Wizard character must also take a Wizard Ability Set with the Spells trait and the Hermetic Ritual SFX, and by default usually also includes the Lexical Limit and the Restrainable Limit.
+In addition to the Wizard Vocation and a Mystic Ability Set, a Wizard character must also take a Wizard Ability Set with the Spells trait and the Hermetic Ritual SFX, and by default usually also includes the Lexical Limit and the Spell Component Limit.

-An example is provided below for a baseline Master Wizard Ability Set.
-This basic Ability Set is easily adjusted to represent a baseline apprentice by setting Spells to d6, or a journeyman by setting Spells to d8, and an archwizard by setting Spells to d12.
+An example is provided below for a baseline Wizard Ability Set for a master level Wizard; however it can be easily adjusted to represent a baseline apprentice by setting Spells to d6, or a journeyman by setting Spells to d8, or an archwizard by setting Spells to d12.

 Master Wizard